Mute-Publishing/corpus-mute/README.md

 3. Sponsors: 4000 €;
 4. Distributor discount: 1440 € (=40% discount).

-*Supporters: If you had some sort of working relationship or involvement, as individuals or institutions, over Mute's working life thenyou're a supporter :-)
+*Supporters: If you had some sort of working relationship or involvement, as individuals or institutions, over Mute's working life then you're a supporter :-)

 Postage and packing is extra, plus any taxes or import duties.

 See [https://archive.metamute.org/](https://archive.metamute.org/) for purchasing details, a full list of print issues, and more information.
 Prices are shown in regional currencies.

-Note: For Global South regions pricing is available based on purchasing power parity (PPP) indicises — see: [Eurostat data](https://ec.europa.eu/eurostat/statistics-explained/index.php?oldid=670267).
+Note: For Global South regions pricing is available based on purchasing power parity (PPP) indices — see: [Eurostat data](https://ec.europa.eu/eurostat/statistics-explained/index.php?oldid=670267).
 PPPs convert different currencies into a common unit which equalizes their purchasing power and eliminates differences in price levels between economies.
 (Eurostat) Please get in contact directly for prices.

 ### Donations

 We use Liberapay to accept donations.
-Donations can be made a one-off payment or as recoccuring subcriptions.
+Donations can be made a one-off payment or as recurring subscriptions.

 [<img src="https://img.shields.io/liberapay/goal/Mute.svg?logo=liberapay">](https://liberapay.com/Mute/). ❤